lvgl/docs_old/tr/overview/layer.md

 ## Order of creation

-The earlier created object (and its children) will be drawn earlier (nearer to the background).
-In other words, the lastly created object will be on the top among its siblings.
-It is very important, the order is calculated among the objects on the same level ("siblings").
+By default, LittlevGL draws old objects on the background and new objects on the foreground.

-Layers can be added easily by creating 2 objects (which can be transparent).
-Firstly 'A' and secondly 'B'.
-'A' and every object on it will be in the background and can be covered by 'B' and its children.
+For example, assume we added a button to a parent object named button1 and then another button named button2.
+Then button1 (with its child object(s)) will be in the background and can be covered by button2 and its children.

 ![](/misc/layers.png "Creating graphical objects in Littlev Graphics Library")

 ```c